johnzhang320/microservice-master-docker/README.md

   eureka-name-server ---- register, discovery and load balance for all microservices

-  eureka-client-api-getway ---- supported by spring-cloud-starter-gateway to route to services, new replace of zuul
+  eureka-client-api-gateway---- supported by spring-cloud-starter-gateway to route to services, new replace of zuul

   OPEN FEIGN ---- feign client interfaces to have services communicate other other, rew replace of Webclient of web-flux